AryanBoro/us-air-quality-analysis/README.md

 The cleaned data was analyzed using SQL to uncover trends and answer the core project questions.

+### 2. Exploratory Data Analysis (EDA) with SQL

+The cleaned data was analyzed using SQL to uncover trends and answer the core project questions.

 **Analyzing Seasonal Trends:**
 ```sql
 -- Calculate average CO level by month for the year 2024